adamjmarkham/coding-challenge/README.md

 * In memory database (non-production) is used when application starts up
 * Step 3 says investments are valid for a day so we need to calculate interest per day for investment rather than monthly and return total over a specified period
 * Assume that a year has 365 days for purpose of this challenge
+* Lender id is just an id for now, as we have no way of currently managing users

 ## How to run